 - Original proclamations will not be returned automatically to the requestor.
 The requestor must specifically indicate whether the signed original proclamation needs to be returned and provide:

 - The date by which the proclamation needs to be received.
-Be sure to include sufficient time to receive the hard copy via postal mail.
+Be sure to include sufficient time if you'd like to receive the hard copy via postal mail.

-- The address to which the signed original proclamation should be mailed.
+- The email or mailing address to which the signed proclamation should be returned.

 - Submit proclamations for approval: